osuagwu/laradmin/packages/bethelchika/laradmin/docs/feed.md

 The parameter set through $param are optional.

 ### Posting Dynamic feeds
-It is possible to post a dynamic feed which are feeds that are not save in database by the feed manager.
+It is possible to post a dynamic feed which are feeds that are not saved in database by the feed manager.
 To post a dynamic feed you need to implement the `BethelChika/Laradmin/Feed/DynamicFeedable class`. register it in a service provider.
 ```php
 $feedmanager->registerFeedable(ComicpicDynamicFeedable::class);
 ```
-The implemented class has getFeeds() which should return an array of instance/s of `BethelChika/Laradmin/Feed/DynamicFeed` class
+The implemented class has getFeeds() which should return an array of instances of `BethelChika/Laradmin/Feed/DynamicFeed` class
 ```php
 class ComicpicDynamicFeedable implements BethelChika/Laradmin/Feed/Contracts/DynamicFeedable {
     /**